Dipjol: Career

-Dipjol is a Dhallywood film actor, In the mid 2000's, he resurged his career as a lead hero with blockbuster high grossing films such as Koti Takar Kabin, Chachchu, Mayer Hate Behester Chabi and Dadima. and owns Dipjol Food Industries Limited.
+Dipjol is a Dhallywood film actor.
+In the mid 2000's, he resurged his career as a lead hero with blockbuster high grossing films such as Koti Takar Kabin, Chachchu, Mayer Hate Behester, Chabi and Dadima.
+He also owns Dipjol Food Industries Limited.
 He is best known for his style of dialogue and action.
 He was also BNP politician and ward councillor of Dhaka City Corporation ward No.9 in 1994 to 2007.

+Along with his acting career, he was also successful in producing high budget films, many of which became blockbusters and high grossing films.
+This established him as a successful producer and engaged him in various organizations, businesses, wards, and other enterprises.
+He is also known for his involvement in various humanitarian work such as gifting buses for largest religious congestion in the country Bishwa Ijtema or giving huge sums of money during floods.